Daytime Steps For Better Night Time Sleep

 Minimizing or eliminating screen use within a certain period before bed is the best approach, but this can obviously be challenging.
 It may not be realistic to have a device-free evening, but the longer you can go without screen time before bed, the better off you’ll be.
 Even turning off screens a half hour before bed can make a positive difference.

 If you cannot avoid screens during the evening, many devices have a night setting that reduces or eliminates blue light exposure.
+You could even consider wearing Felix Gray blue light blocking glasses to prevent excessive exposure.
 This can be a good middle ground approach if you can’t completely abstain from screens for several hours before bed.
 It can also be incorporated into a hybrid strategy (for example, no screens one hour before bed and use blue light blocking settings starting two hours before bed).

 Now that you’ve prepared to get a good night’s sleep, it’s time to consider the environment in which you’re sleeping.
 In our next article, we’ll talk about strategies for creating the best bedroom setup to capitalize on your sleep preparation.
 Stay tuned!